D-Cassidy/screeps/README.md

 a push is made to the repo.

-If you would like to test my code in game for yourself, you can download the official client on steam, open the local folder containing your scripts with a terminal and run
+If you would like to test my code in game for yourself, you can download the official client on steam, open the local folder containing your scripts with a terminal and run:
 ```bash
 git clone https://github.com/D-Cassidy/screeps
 ```